shaun3141/LemonadeBench/README.md

 The lemonade stand domain is deliberately chosen for **interpretability**—every action maps to intuitions humans universally understand: "buy more lemons," "raise the price," "move to a busier location."

+**Building on prior work:** Multi-day business simulation is an emerging LLM evaluation paradigm.
+[Vending-Bench](https://arxiv.org/abs/2502.15840) and [retail management simulators](https://arxiv.org/abs/2509.26331) have established this as a valuable testbed.
+LemonadeBench extends this direction with richer game mechanics (location selection, perishable inventory, reputation systems) and—critically—systematic studies of *how* LLMs behave: goal-framing effects, architecture comparisons, and cognitive scaffolding analysis.

 ---

 ## 📄 Research Paper